vkhatri/chef-repo/README.md

 **Where to Use Environment JSON attributes**

-Environment is not an easy place to define attributes.
-It will get out of hand before you know it.

-Environment is useful to define cookbooks version.
-You can have multipe cookbook versions uploaded to Chef Server.
-You may choose which cookbook version you want to run in an environment.
+Environment is useful to define cookbooks version, environment global attributes and override roles attributes.
+You can have multipe cookbook versions uploaded to Chef Server and can choose which version you want to run in an environment.

-In my view Environment JSON file must be kept simple.

-If there are some attributes that differs between environments and common across environment, declare them in environment.json file.
+- environment JSON file must be kept simple, other than overriding roles attributes or global roles/cookbooks attributes try to use roles/cookbooks instead of environment

+- environment.json file can have attributes differs between environment, like to test new java_version, development environment can have newer version for testing, while production still running on older version

-If there are some attributes common across environments, create a common role with the attributes and add to other application roles.
+- If environments shares list of common attributes, create a common role with those attributes and add it to each environment for other roles.

-If you have different roles with some common attributes and you want to override some of them, use override attribute in environment.json.
+- If you have different roles with some common attributes and you want to override some of them, use environment to override.

-When look at the attributes, its just the precedence of default & override attributes that matters with the hierarchy of attribute value.
-But it could be very complex and easy at the same time if not defined at the right place, something i will have to share in some time.
+Attribute value is just the precedence of default & override attributes spreaded acrossed cookbooks, roles and environment.
+But it could get complex and out of hand if not defined properly.

 **Where Not to Use Environment JSON attributes**

-It is very hard to put it in simple words without understanding the requirement of hierarchy flow and cookbooks design.

-Environment.json file is a very good place to make global changes to  override attributes or to define default attributes.
-This is something varies from one setup to another.
+This is something that can be learnt over time, but try to avoid environment for any attributes declaration unless have to.

-**Environment with a Common Role**
+**Environment with a Common Role - role[system]**

-A Common role has simplified managing cookbooks, roles and environments.
+A Common role is a simplified approach to manage common attributes, run_list for cookbooks, other roles and environments.

-Lets say that we have create a common role which will be attached to every other role a node will get associated with.
+Lets create a common role 'role[system]' to store all global attributes, recipe and run_list which can be attached to other roles.

-Any attribute you want to declare across environments, roles or cookbooks can be defined here, e.g. common packages, services, attributes etc., we can declare them in a common role. e.g. role[system]
+Any attribute you want to declare across environments, roles or cookbooks can be defined in this common e.g. common packages, services, attributes, run_list etc.

 Chef Roles
 ---

-Chef Role is a place to store the attributes for a specific application/role and to define run_list for different environments.
+Chef Role is a collection of attributes and run_list of roles/recipes.
+It is more like an application type which knows what variables needs to be declared and which recipes/roles needs to run for that application.

+In a role each environment can have different run_list of roles/recipes.

-- is a simple json file or a chef dsl .rb file
+- role is a simple json file or chef dsl .rb file
-- a role defined run list for different environment. run_list can be list of other roles or recipes
+- role is used to define environment specific run_list
-- it stores attributes required for recipes
+- role can store attributes required for recipes
-- you can have difference run_list for different environment, run_list is default run_list for _default environment.

 For more information on [essentials roles].